Yarra Ranges Council welcomes you to the 2024 Grants for Community program guidelines.

 - Applicants must submit all supporting material when applying.
 Given the competitive nature of grants, no late submission of supporting documents can be accepted.

-- Consult with a Council Officer before applying
+- Applicants must talk through their project ideas with a Council Officer before applying.

 - A program, service or activity that is primarily considered the responsibility of State or Federal Government; for example, the core business of schools, hospitals or other services.